 Injecting Mounjaro using the pen

-Pinch your skin and insert the needle through the fatty layer.
+Insert the needle through the fatty layer.
 Press the dose knob until it stops.
-Again, count to five slowly.
 When the dose window shows “0”, you’ve taken your full dose.
+Count to five slowly.
 Don’t remove the pen until you see the zero.

 Take the pen out.
 That’s it, all done!

 Don’t see the zero?
 It should show when the injection is finished.
-First, put the needle back in without turning the dose knob.
-If there’s still no zero, get in touch with us—don’t try to start over or give yourself another dose.
+First, put the needle back in without turning the dose knob and then press and hold the dose knob until it goes back to 0.
+If there’s still no zero, get in touch with us - don’t try to start over or give yourself another dose.
 This could put too much medicine in your system, which might make you feel sick.

 After your injection